Read or Ignore? A Unified Benchmark for Typographic-Attack Robustness and Text Recognition in Vision-Language Models: Benchmark Construction

+\textbf{Controlled Digital Overlays (Overlay-Attack).} We randomize font size, color, and placement within predefined ranges to create diverse yet controlled overlays.
+To analyze sensitivity, we also define \emph{difficulty levels} by controlling semantic proximity (for object-centric attacks) and spatial proximity to key text (for text-centric attacks).

-\paragraph{Attack design for object-centric questions.} Here, the challenge is to insert misleading yet semantically related attack words, since irrelevant words act as weak distractors~\cite{qraitem2024vision}.
-To this end, we take one of the negative object labels prepared during MC construction and use it as the attack word.
-This word is inserted into both MC and OE questions as a plausible but incorrect object name that does not appear in the image.
-To optionally examine the effect of how semantic similarity influences robustness, we define three attack levels following the same hierarchical difficulty scheme (hard/medium/easy) used for MC negatives.
+For \textit{object-centric} questions, distractor words should be misleading yet semantically related, since irrelevant words are weak distractors~\cite{qraitem2024vision}.
+We therefore use one of the MC negative labels as the attack word, inserting a plausible but incorrect object name that does not appear in the image.
+We further define three semantic levels (easy/medium/hard) using the same hierarchy-based scheme as MC negatives (Fig.~\ref{fig:bench-construction}).
 Later, we show that words more semantically similar to the ground-truth object (e.g., ``Fire hydrant'' vs. ``Traffic sign'') mislead models more effectively.

-\paragraph{Attack design for Text-centric questions.} Designing typographic attacks for open-ended text-VQA is, to our knowledge, the first attempt of its kind.
-This setting introduces two major challenges.
-First, unlike classification~\cite{azuma2023defense} or multiple-choice VQA~\cite{cheng2024unveiling}, open-ended text-VQA has no negative class, making it difficult to define plausible yet incorrect textual distractors.
-Second, care must be taken to avoid \emph{impossible tasks} even for humans, where distractors directly cover or replace the important text to be read.

-To generate feasible yet misleading attacks, we prompt Llama-3~\cite{dubey2024llama} to produce short phrases that are relevant to the question but \emph{contradict the correct answer} (e.g., ``Stop'' $\rightarrow$ ``Go'').
-These phrases are placed \emph{away from the ``key text'' region}—the specific text that must be read to answer the question—identified by matching OCR tokens to the question and answer.
-To optionally examine how spatial proximity of distractors affects robustness, we define \emph{easy} and \emph{hard} levels based on distance to the key text: closer placements (\emph{hard}) generally induce stronger confusion.
-Please see Appendix for details.
+For \textit{text-centric} questions, designing typographic attacks is more challenging because there is no explicit negative class, and attacks must avoid creating impossible instances by occluding the required text.
+To generate feasible yet misleading overlays, we prompt Llama-3~\cite{dubey2024llama} to generate short phrases that are relevant to the question yet \emph{contradict} the correct answer (e.g., ``Stop'' $\rightarrow$ ``Go'').
+To probe spatial sensitivity, we define easy/hard levels by the distractor's distance to the \emph{key text} region (the scene text required to answer the question).
+We identify key text by matching OCR tokens to the question/answer and place distractors away from it; closer placements typically yield harder cases.
+Details are provided in the Appendix.

+\textbf{Scene-Coherent Generative Insertions (SceneTAP-Attack).} Complementary to controlled digital overlays, we evaluate SceneTAP Attack~\cite{cao2025scenetap}, which inserts text in a scene-coherent manner via an image-editing generative model.
+Unlike Overlay-Attack's randomized overlays, SceneTAP aims to place text in a scene-coherent manner (e.g., respecting object regions) and applies diffusion-based insertion for scene-coherent rendering.